 There are some cons to the edge sealer.
 First, they can’t effectively seal bags containing liquid.
 Secondly, plastic bags are expensive 5 times more expensive than bags for a chambered vacuum sealer).
 For cooks that are new to the technique, however, edge sealers are still cheaper than investing in a chambered vacuum sealer.

 What about the environment?

-Sous vide cooking does generally involve using plastic, so it’s not the most environmentally-friendly cooking method.
+Sous vide cooking does generally involve using plastic, so it’s not the most environmentally friendly cooking method.
 But, there are options.
 For example, eggs already have their own protective shells, so no plastic is needed there.
-Other environmentally-friendly foods to sous vide are custard, yoghurt, and chicken liver pate.
+Other environmentally-friendly foods to sous vide are custard, yogurt, and chicken liver pate.
 Why?
-All these foods set as they cook and, as such, can be prepared in canning jars.
+All these foods are set as they cook and, as such, can be prepared in canning jars.
 Voila!
 No plastic, and lots of pretty little jars for your kitchen.

 The verdict on the best vacuum sealer for sous vide cooking comes down to price and experience.
 For first-timers, using a Ziploc bag is a great way to introduce yourself to the technique.
 For those looking for something more professional, an edge sealer is the way to go.
 Finally, for sous vide super fans, it’s definitely worthwhile to fork out the cash for a chambered vacuum sealer.